Cool under pressure: Games debutant, 79, who foiled plane hijack

-Brisbane (Australia) (AFP) - Being the oldest Commonwealth Games competitor in history at age 79 would be life-defining for most people, but not Bob Pitcairn: as a commercial airline pilot he foiled a hijacking.
+Brisbane, Australia, April 10, 2018 (AFP) - - Being the oldest Commonwealth Games competitor in history at age 79 would be life-defining for most people, but not Bob Pitcairn: as a commercial airline pilot he foiled a hijacking.

 Just weeks shy of his 80th birthday, the Canadian and his team-mate came a respectable eighth of 16 in the Queen's Prize Pairs finals fullbore shooting on Tuesday in Brisbane.